FishlandicFishy/lexicring/wiki/known-genalphid-rituals.md

 * Suddenly doing random poses in public
   * Most of these poses may be JoJo References™
 * Using a fork to lift up one singular spaghetto, admire it, and then discard it by putting it into a piece of tissue
+* Gesturing excessively in the air to explain a concept.
+  * Sometimes they aren't explaining to anyone, but explaining to air.